v12technology/fluxtion/README.md

 * Fluxtion supports complex constructs, such as recursive compilation, that would be difficult to develop in byte code alone.

 ### Component re-use
 Component re-use is proferred as a goal because it reduces the lines of custom code to write and therefore saves money.
 There are hidden costs in using someone else's framework; integration costs, learning costs, understanding unexpected behaviour and supporting someone else's product in your system.
-Generating code means more lines, but only some are manually are typed.
+Generating code means more lines, but only some are manually typed.
 The generated solution can now fit our problem more exactly, is easier to understand, debug and support.

 ### If
-Reasoning about code that has multiple if statements is hard, and expensive to compute due to pipelining failures on the cpu.
+Reasoning about code that has multiple if statements is not only hard but it is also expensive to compute due to pipelining failures on the cpu.
 State-machine code is simple to understand and has minimal conditional branching, but is expensive to construct.
-Having a system that can produce statemachine-like transitions for application code to fit into can remove if's from our code.
+Having a system that can cheaply produce statemachine-like transitions for application code would be beneficial.
 Minimising user written condtional branching, reduces bugs and saving computational resource.

 ### Concryption
 Some systems are completely assembled by configuration that can be spread over several documents.
 The configuration can become a language in itself, but with almost no type checking.
-Worse it may become order dependant and state dependent, like a dialect that only one or two developers can support for your system.
-We cal this concryption - encryption by configuration.
+Worse it may become both order and state dependent, evolving into a dialect that only one or two developers can support for your system.
+We call this effect concryption - encryption by configuration.
 Components are sometimes so decoupled we have no hope of understanding the linkages.
 This creates inertia in development slowing delivery, deployment and fault finding.
 Sometimes it would be just cheaper and easier to specify the component configuration in code.

 ### Fear of starting again
 Once we build a set of complex of application logic we can become highly resistant to pulling it down and building it again.
 The construction cost may be high, logic may be spread over multiple components.
 We then start making compromised decisions that eventaully lead to fragile systems.
 We should be happy to destroy a solution and build it again if the assembly cost is cheap enough.